DXWang3/cs61b/week02/readme.src.md

 --- onlyin tex \newpage

 ## Write `skip`
 `skip` takes in an IntList and destructively removes every other IntList node, starting at the *second* node.
 (So for example, 1, 2, 3, becomes 1, 3.)
 **Do NOT use recursion.**

 --- code java IntList.java

---- onlyin tex \newpage
+--- newpage

 ## Extra Practice: What does `mystery` do?
 Hint: draw box and pointers.

 --- code java IntList2.java
+--- soln `mystery` reverses the list.
+--- onlyfor soln yield